AriFordsham/GHCWiki/sebastian-and-simon.md

 - integerConstantFolding: `CONSTANT_FOLDED` on `decodeDoubleInteger`, but gets WW'd because of nested `Int64`
   - We can't really just return the unboxed Int#, because that's platform dependent.
 BUT we could return Int64# instead
   - Alternatively, inline `decodeIntegerDouble` and recognise the PrimOp, seems like the much saner behavior?!

+# On hold

+- https://gitlab.haskell.org/ghc/ghc/tree/wip/ext-arity: Rebased Zach's implementation of the extensionality paper
+  - Wait for levity polymorphism and matchability polymorphism to work out

+# Done

+- #17248, #17376, !1975: Get rid of the special case for `-XEmptyCase`.
+Fix handling of newtypes because of testsuite failures.
+Some ground work for proper non-void constraint handling.
+- #17357: Fix strictness of pattern synonyms.
+We came to the agreement that it's not worth the trouble and most useful pattern synonyms are strict anyway.